dfoddav2/SS24-Prog-II-Assignment-II/README.md

 - `cd backend` - Go into the backend directory
 - `docker compose up -d` - To run MongoDB in a docker container (Look out, it creates a container named `backend`)
 - `pytest` to run pytest

+## Tips

+- Use `asd@asd` - `123` as a deafult user to look around
+- When playing `Wortle` check the console.log, I deliberately left logs there (and many other places) so that you can see what the answer is

 ## Design choices